 The Five Key

-A well-defined conflict resolution strategy is an essential navigational tool in the complex environment of workplace disputes.
-This framework encompasses five core strategies for resolving conflicts.
+A well-defined conflict resolution strategy is essential in navigating workplace disputes.
+This framework encompasses five core strategies:

-1. Avoiding is to consciously remove oneself from the situation due to its low assertiveness and lack of empathy.
+1. Avoiding: Consciously removing oneself from the situation due to low assertiveness and lack of empathy.

 Significant levels of assertiveness and compassion are needed in collaboration to co-create solutions that benefit all parties involved in the disagreement.